ferreira-tb/vndb/docs/index.md

 ```

 ::: tip TypeScript
-Thanks to [TypeScript](https://www.typescriptlang.org/), this package provides detailed typing for each VNDB enpoint, drastically reducing the need to consult documentation.
+Thanks to [TypeScript](https://www.typescriptlang.org/), it provides detailed typing for each enpoint, drastically reducing the need to consult documentation.
 :::